-More than 15 million root canals are performed annually by dentists and endodontists.
-Root canal treatment becomes essential when the soft tissue inside your tooth (the pulp) becomes inflamed or infected.
-This pulp contains nerves, blood vessels, and connective tissue that help your tooth develop during its growth phase.
-Once a tooth has reached maturity, it can survive without the pulp because neighboring tissues continue to nourish it.
-Several conditions might indicate you need root canal therapy, including:
+More than 15 million root canals are performed annually in the United States.
+Root canal treatment becomes necessary when the soft tissue inside your tooth — the pulp — becomes inflamed or infected.
+This pulp contains nerves, blood vessels, and connective tissue that help your tooth develop, but once a tooth reaches maturity it can survive without the pulp because surrounding tissues continue to nourish it.

-• Severe toothache pain, particularly when chewing or applying pressure
+- Severe or persistent tooth pain, especially when chewing or applying pressure

 The Root Canal Procedure